MohamedLamineAllal/binance-client/README.md

 # binance-client

+> NOTICE: Proxy support was Added (check the last section in the doc)

 > NOTICE: BINANCE FUTURES support
 >
 > (user stream is supported !
 ORDER_TRADE_UPDATE object is renamed!
 ACCOUNT_UPDATE not yet!
 But you can use it raw!)